-Value of TWAS-SISSA-Lincei Research Cooperation Visits Programme: The Italian Ministry of Foreign Affairs and International Cooperation and the Italian Agency for Development Cooperation, through TWAS, will cover travel expenses and provide subsistence costs for the stay in Italy.
-The administration and financial operation of TWAS is undertaken by UNESCO in accordance with an agreement signed by the two organizations.
+Value of Award: The Italian Ministry of Foreign Affairs and International Cooperation and the Italian Agency for Development Cooperation, through TWAS, will cover travel expenses and provide subsistence costs for the stay in Italy.
+The administration and financial operation of TWAS is undertaken by UNESCO following an agreement signed by the two organizations.

 Duration of Award: 3 months

-- Fellowships are awarded by the Selection Committee on the basis of scientific merit.
+- The Selection Committee awards fellowships based on scientific merit.

 - Applications should be completed in English.

-- Applicants need to submit the complete application form duly signed and send it to the TWAS Secretariat.
+- Applicants must submit the complete application form duly signed and send it to the TWAS Secretariat.
 Applications may be sent by email as long as pages with signatures are sent as scanned documents.
 Incomplete/unsigned applications will NOT be accepted.